AYLIT-crew/ARPSpoof/README.md

 ***
 definition of the function `arp_spoofing(tip, rip)` target ip/router ip
 ### tmac = get_mac_address(tip)
-call the function `get_mac_address` taking the MAC of the target ip, the result is stored into tmac
+call the function `get_mac_address`, take the MAC of the target ip, the result is stored into tmac

 ### cnt = 0
 ***